zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-linq-dynamic.md

 - Outside the expression `x => "expression"`
 - Inside the expression `"x => expression"`

 There is no "recommended way" to pass it, as both solutions are valid and supported.
-So uses the easiest and more readable way for you.
+So use the easiest and more readable way for you.

 ## Use LINQ Dynamic with a WhereDynamic method with variables